-Publish and administer - Publish assets to the Adobe Dynamic Media Classic SaaS network, as well as monitor the status of assets when they are published, administer user rights, and maintain security.
+Publish and administer - Publish assets to the Adobe Dynamic Media Classic SaaS network.
+Monitor the status of assets when they are published.
+Administer user rights and maintain security.

 Serve - Deliver media from Adobe Dynamic Media Classic SaaS network to web pages, applications, and mobile devices; the media are performance-optimized and are delivered with CDN caching.
 Adobe Dynamic Media Classic provides you with a URL for each asset.
 After you publish the asset, the URL becomes active.